Pay Monthly Boilers: Are They Worth It?

 Although boilers usually have manufacturer’s warranty included even if you buy it outright, many are only valid if the boiler is serviced every year which is an extra cost to budget for.
 A Pay Monthly scheme usually includes the servicing in your payment, so it’s all taken care of.

-Get quotes for a Pay Monthly boiler
+Get a quote for a Pay Monthly boiler

 What’s the catch?